 Students of all ages often wish they could have an electronic version of a book on study skills, a reference book, a book on math, a foreign language, or a book for learning English.
 Of course, you can always buy a download from the major vendors on the internet, but often we just need these books for a few weeks.
 You can gain access to lots of these electronic learning material for free if... read more

 This is an old joke.
 What do you call a person that speaks one language?
 American!
 If you grow up in the United States, there's a good chance your experience with learning a second language (other than English) wasn't a pleasant one.
 There are probably dozens of reasons why.
-You hear responses like, "Everyone speaks English," "I don't have a chance to interact with people that speak a different... read more
+You hear responses like, "Everyone speaks English," "I don't have a chance to interact with people that... read more